jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 ### ipk directory

 The additional packages are mostly taken from the [Entware-ng](https://github.com/Entware-ng/Entware-ng) project compiled with a compatible ARM toolchain that works on DD-WRT as well.
-You will need several additional packages for `ipset`.
+You will need several additional packages for complete `ipset`.
 They are:

 * ipset (version 6) - Compiled with the matching DD-WRT kernel source tree
-* dnsmasq-full - To replace the version of dnsmasq built into DD-WRT
+* dnsmasq-full - To replace the version of dnsmasq built into DD-WRT in order to use `ipset=/` policies
 * iptables - A newer version of iptables to use commands like `--match-set`

-The .ipk of dnsmasq provides the following compile time options (version may vary):
+Here are the compile time options for dnsmasq I build with (version will vary, noted in the ipk filename):

 ```
 root@NETGEAR-R7000:~# /opt/sbin/dnsmasq -v